How to Boost Your ABIM Internal Medicine Certification Exam Score by 100 Points

 Taking the time to identify your unknown unknowns will not only help you prepare for and excel on your exam, it will help you expand your core knowledge.
 Then, on test day, use the five simple techniques outlined here to identify common flaws in questions, which will increase your chances of getting a question correct.

-Give this method a try and let me know how it goes.
-And if you are looking for an internal medicine board review question bank…you know where to find one.
+Give these methods a try, and if you are looking for an internal medicine board review question bank…you know where to find one.

 Best,